JobMusembi/Personal-Gallery/README.md

 ### Acknowledgement

-my Colleagues for the support in the debuging process
+My Colleagues for the moral and technical support in the process.